BimmerGestalt/AAIdrive/docs/faq.md

 : The app has been successfully tested on Android Nougat, Oreo, and Pi.
 It is only developed for Android, however: There isn't a similar app available for iPhone.

 Is my car compatible?
 : Any model-year 2015 or later BMW or Mini with the navigation option should be compatible.
-There should be a Connected Apps menu in the car, and the official BMW or Mini Connected phone app should add a Calendar app to the car.
+As a sure test of compatibility, the official BMW or Mini Connected phone app should add a Calendar to the car's Connected Apps menu: This app uses that same protocol.

 Do I really need the Connected Classic app?
 : Yes, the Connected Classic app provides the security module that this app uses to respond to the car's authentication challenge.
 The new Connected app doesn't export it for other apps on the phone to use.
+However, it is permissible to install the Connected Classic app for the other brand than the car, such as the BMW Connected and Mini Connected Classic app at the same time.

 How does the app detect passengers in the car?
 : The car detects weight on the seat and tells the app if someone is sitting on it.